LunaSare/spring2023-data-science/lectures/Week1_lecture.md

 The schedule shows a list of topics that will be covered each week of the course.

-The schedule reflects the flipped course structure, and organizes homework and in-class activities by topic:
+The schedule reflects a flipped course structure, aka minimal lecture and maximal student practice.
+Each row corresponds to a different topic, and organizes links for pre-class activities, in-class activities and homework.

 * Before Class
   - Prepare: Readings or activities to dive into the topic before class